crowdcode-de/KissMDA/core/kissmda-core/README.md

 ----------------

 **JavaTypeCodesCreatedEvent**
-* Published in DataTypeUtils.createJavaTypes
+* Published in DataTypeUtils.createJavaTypes.
+* Triggered as the mapping data type for Java standard types is created.

 **PrimitiveTypeCodesCreatedEvent**
-* Published in DataTypeUtils.createPrimitiveTypeCodes
+* Published in DataTypeUtils.createPrimitiveTypeCodes.
+* Triggered as the primitive Java data type mapping is created.